Healing Chronic Pain Syndromes

 Reduce the fear that escalates pain by learning that your patterned pain signals - while highly uncomfortable - do not signify bodily damage.

 Learn how to react to stressors from a place of empowerment.
 Pain patterns are triggered when the brain thinks you are in danger.
-By reassuring the brain that you can protect yourself from stressors - by setting boundaries, standing up for yourself, and fighting back when necessary - you’re teaching your brain that it doesn’t have to hit pain signal.
+By reassuring the brain that you can protect yourself from stressors - by setting boundaries, standing up for yourself, and fighting back when necessary - you’re teaching your brain that it doesn’t have to fire pain signal.

 Even if you have been struggling with chronic pain patterns for years, it IS possible to change your brain’s circuitry and unlearn your pain.